fahimmuntasir689/TypeScript-Problems-Solving/README.md

    let person = 10 ; // won't throw any error.As we can assign any type we want.

--- Unknown : Unknown is best used when we don't know the type of data being typed.To add a type later, we'll need to cast it.
+-- Unknown : Unknown is best used when we don't know the type of data.To add a type later, we'll need to test it.

    For example - let data : unknown = 'ABC'